LeToNode/Play2.0-CN-doc/scalaGuide/ScalaGlobal.md

 ## Handling "action not found"

-If the framework doesn't find an `Action` for a request, the `onActionNotFound` operation will be called:
+If the framework doesn’t find an `Action` for a request, the `onActionNotFound` operation will be called:

 ```scala
 import play.api._